mnjcqwi/macdotfiles/README.md

 This is bare git repository

-I am using [https://www.atlassian.com/git/tutorials/dotfiles](this solution) to manage my dotfiles
+I am using [this solution](https://www.atlassian.com/git/tutorials/dotfiles) to manage my dotfiles